LizzyOrji123/Learn-React/README.md

-# Learn-React
+# learn-react
-I am starting my React adventure today and i would be able to create my first react app and commit it to this repository.
+I am continuing my React adventure today and i would be able to create my second react app and commit it to this repository.
+Following the tutorials in Meta.